Round | ||||

 Good luck.

-Billy James Brightraven Nikator! elelelelelelelelelele! that looks like a really nice guess, Victor, Good job :o I knew I summoned the right magister.
+Billy James Brightraven Nikator! elelelelelelelelelele! that looks like a really nice guess, Victor, Good job I knew I summoned the right magister.
 Et nunc ad waitango ab Andy

 Victor Wåhlstrand Skärström Why is it anger, my love?